 CODE_SERVER_AUTH: code-server access password.
 Default is empty.

 WORKSPACE_DIR: The system sets this environment variable based on the working directory parameter set when the instance is created.
-It can change the startup directory of jupyter and code-server.
+It can change the startup directory of Jupyter and code-server.
 An error may occur if the path does not exist.

 |

-Advanced Configuration | Adjusts certain secure kernel parameters required by your services.
+Advanced Configurations | Allows users to adjust certain secure kernel parameters required by their services.
 This is currently supported only for Lingjun resource group instances.
 For parameter details, see the table below. |

 Advanced configuration parameter | Default value | Description | Notes |

-VmMaxMapCount | 65530 | Sets the maximum number of memory map areas a process can have.
-For example, it can be set to 1024000. | Values below 65530 do not take effect.
+VmMaxMapCount | 65530 | Sets the maximum number of memory mapping (mmap) areas a process can have.
+For example, you can set it to 1024000. | Values below 65530 do not take effect.
 Excessively high values can lead to wasted memory resources. |

 Network information